aeternity/protocol/node/api/channels_api_usage.md

 There are two basic types of interaction: persisted connection events and HTTP API calls.

-Although no off-chain transactions consume gas nor they require any fees, all on-chain transactions come with a fee.
+Although no off-chain transactions consume gas or require any fees, all on-chain transactions come with a fee.
 The value of the fee can be set by the client that initiates the action, ex. a deposit.
 The FSM could also calculate it for the client: it will multiply the minimum gas required for the